sakib387/1st_week_task_at_bracIT/README.md

 ## Project Structure

 ### Classes
-- **Book (Base Class)**: Represents a generic book with attributes like title, author, genre, and ISBN.
+- **Book (Base Class)**: Represents a generic book with attributes like title, author, category, and bookid.
 - **EBook (Subclass)**: Represents an electronic book.
 - **AudioBook (Subclass)**: Represents an audiobook.
 - **Library**: Singleton class that acts as the central inventory manager.
 It holds the list of books and provides methods to add, remove, search, and list books.